arlindx/arlindx/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&weight=600&size=24&pause=1000&color=B30000&center=true&vCenter=true&width=1200&lines=Hey%2C+I'am+Arlindx.)](https://git.io/typing-svg)

 <div align="center">
- <strong aling="center"> <p> I am a cybersecurity student and a programming enthusiast, I have been studying for 1 year and currently have this as a hobby </p> </strong>
+ <strong aling="center"> <p> I am a programming student and cybersecurity enthusiast, I have been studying for 1 year and currently I have this as a hobby but I intend to pursue a career in this area </p> </strong>
  <hr style="border: 1px solid black;">

 <h3>🔧 Languages and Tools:</h3>